sylligardos/sylligardos/README.md

-- 👋 Hi, I’m Emmanouil Sylligardos, a graduate student at the Computer Science Department, University of Crete.
-Additionally, I work as a graduate fellow researcher at the Computational Vision and Robotics Laboratory (CVRL) at ICS, FORTH.
+- 👋 Hi, I’m Emmanouil Sylligardos, a postgraduate student at the CSD, UOC.
+I work as a graduate fellow researcher at the Computational Vision and Robotics Laboratory (CVRL) at ICS, FORTH.

-- 👀 I’m interested in Dancing and Skateboarding.
-Regarding Computer Science, I tend to work more with Machine Learning.
+- 👀 I’m interested in Deep Learning.

-- 🌱 I’m currently learning how to research (which is almost a paradox I believe)

 - 💞️ I’m looking for a PhD.